arungeorg97/SLAE-X86/Assignment 3/README.md

         		int 0x80                	#access call to check if the page is accessible cmp al,0xf2

-        							#after the function call eax contains the return value , in case of 		EFAULT (bad address) the value we are looking for is 14 , ie  cat /usr/include/asm-generic/errno-base.h
+        							#after the function call eax contains the return value , in case of 		EFAULT (bad address) the value we are looking for is 14 , Refer: cat /usr/include/asm-generic/errno-base.h

         							Since this is an error code it will actually be returned as a negative 14 thus in hex we get back 0xfffffff2  #2s compliment